 HOMES in Dalgety Bay, Fife, have been contaminated by military radioactive waste in breach of safety limits, putting the health of residents at risk.
+A new survey for the Ministry of Defence (MoD), seen by the Sunday Herald, reveals that the gardens of up to nine houses could be polluted with high levels of radium-226 from old warplanes.

 The MoD is now coming under growing pressure to dig out the contamination, for which it has previously denied responsibility.
 It is also being asked by the Scottish government's green watchdog to clean up the foreshore at Dalgety Bay, which is suspected of being even more polluted.